dalrympm/amplify-js/docs/media/angular_guide.md

 ### Authenticator

-The Authenticator component creates an drop-in user authentication experience.
+The Authenticator component creates a drop-in user authentication experience.
 Add the `amplify-authenticator` component to your `app.component.html` view:

 ```html
   <amplify-authenticator></amplify-authenticator>